The best ways of getting around in the Lake District

 Why not make the most of your trip and book into a luxury Windermere spa hotel with hot tub suites?

 If you want to transport yourself back to the 1920s, take a trip aboard the Coniston Launch ferries, which run a service to 7 jetties, including Brantwood, the former home of John Ruskin.
-The solar-electric powered ferries offer a unique and environmentally friendly way of enjoying breath-taking views over Coniston Water, and the informative crew will run a commentary throughout.
-If you prefer, take the boat one way and walk back along the lake side foot paths.
-Special cruises include ´Swallows and Amazons´, ´Campbells on Coniston´ which includes a comprehensive talk about the speed record attempts in the 1930s, or you can even charter a private launch if you prefer.
+The solar-electric powered ferries offer a unique and environmentally friendly more of travel.
+Where you can enjoy breath-taking views over Coniston Water, and the informative crew will run a commentary throughout.
+If you prefer, take the boat one way and walk back along the footpaths.
 The launch runs throughout the year, with restricted sailings, subject to weather in December and January.

 Lakeside and Haverthwaite Railway